Co-Parenting Disputes: Solve It or Lawyer Up?

 Filter 1: Is Anyone's Safety at Risk?

 If yes → Contact a lawyer immediately.
 In urgent situations, call local authorities or a domestic violence hotline first, then your attorney.
-This is not a "wait and see" category.
 Courts take safety concerns seriously, and delay can be used against you.

 If no → Move to Filter 2.